shara170/de-zoomcamp-project-weather_data_analysis/README.md

 ## Reproducing the project

 #### 1. Setup GCP account:
-- Setup up a GCP account and create a new project id
+- Setup up a GCP account and create a new project id.
+Follow instructions [here](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/01-docker-terraform/1_terraform_gcp/2_gcp_overview.md#initial-setup)
 - Setup a service account.
 Select roles for this account (Bigquery Admin, Compute Admin and storage Admin Roles)
 - Create a key and download this file in your computer, it will be a json file.
 This key will be used to authenticate google services and resources